The Ultimate Guide to JavaScript Programming (From Beginner to Pro)

 JavaScript evaluates the conditions from top to bottom and executes the first true block.

-๐ Nested if
+🔁 Nested if Statements

 let age = 25;